 As you will have understood, smart parking allows an optimised management and normally a better occupancy rate.
 And when it comes to company car parks, the key to profitability is to have an occupancy rate close to 100%.
 The person in charge of the car park must also make this task as time-consuming as possible, in particular with the help of dedicated software.
 When we talk about smart parking, we often think of a connected place.
 Here are some areas to explore to improve this management and make it more efficient :

-Sharing places among employees
+1. Sharing places among employees

-Gone are the days when only managers had access to the car park and owned their own spaces.
-The idea here is to allow everyone who needs to park there to do so.
-Of course, a few people can keep a designated space, notably the major directors.
-But when they are away from the office, their spaces must be available to use for other employees.
-To do this, the company can opt for a dedicated solution that makes it easy to know which spaces are available and to reserve it.
+Of course, some people can keep a designated seat, in particular senior managers and members of Comex.
+However, when these people are away from the office, their hearts must be available for other employees.
+To do this, the company can opt for a dedicated solution that makes it easy to reserve available seats.

-Having a tool for the reservation of car park spaces
+2. Having a tool for the reservation of car park spaces

 The task of distributing parking spaces can quickly become complex if employees can make their requests by email, telephone and other channels.
 Having a software that centralises all requests saves a lot of time to the person in charge of that task.
 Tools such as Sharvy make it easier to reserve parking spaces and thus the company car park management.

-Securing your access control
+3. Securing your access control

-Informing the employee about the car park thanks to connected objects
+4. Informing the employee about the car park thanks to connected objects

-To keep a car park organised, it is important that everyone finds their space easily, parks in a space suitable for their vehicle (electric, PRM, two-wheeled, etc.) and does not clutter up the aisles while waiting for a space to become available, for example.
+To keep a car park organised, it is important that everyone finds their space easily, parks in a space suitable for their vehicle (electric, PRM, two-wheeled, etc) and does not clutter up the aisles while waiting for a space to become available, for example.
 To achieve this, a LED and sensor system can be set up to facilitate knowledge of the available spaces and their type.
 Thus, PRM spaces can be easily identified by a different colour from the others, for example, and red or green lights will indicate whether a space is occupied or not.

 Want to learn more?
 Check out our latest articles!